Ohio man busted in sex trafficking sting sentenced to federal prison

 RAPID CITY, S.D.
-(KEVN) - One of seven men arrested in connection with a sex trafficking sting conducted during the Sturgis Motorcycle Rally last year is sentenced in federal court this Monday afternoon.
+(KOTA TV) - One of seven men arrested in connection with a sex trafficking sting conducted during the Sturgis Motorcycle Rally last year is sentenced in federal court Monday afternoon.

 Judge Jeffrey Viken sentenced Myosky to six years in federal prison followed by 5 years on supervised release.